graphql-nexus/nexus/docs/why-graphql-nexus.md

 ---
-title: Why GraphQL Nexus
+title: Why Nexus
 ---

-## Why GraphQL Nexus?
+## Why Nexus?

-GraphQL Nexus was born out of my experiences building several production GraphQL APIs.
+Nexus was born out of my experiences building several production GraphQL APIs.
 I have been using and actively contributing back to various tooling since the project was initially released.
 I've had the fortune of being able to work in in different languages and frameworks on these projects; one with vanilla [graphql-js](https://github.com/graphql/graphql-js), another schema-first with [graph.ql](https://github.com/matthewmueller/graph.ql) and [graphql-tools](https://github.com/apollographql/graphql-tools).
 Following that with [graphene-python](https://docs.graphene-python.org/en/latest/) and most recently with a bit of [graphql-ruby](http://graphql-ruby.org/).

 After working with the toolkits in other languages, it felt like the JavaScript implementations were lacking a bit.
 Schema-first development starts out great, by simply expressing your schema in the GraphQL Schema Definition Language (SDL) and providing resolvers matching to the types as needed you are up and running fast!
 No need for tons of requires or "overhead" to get a GraphQL server running.